open-organization/open-org-leaders-manual/hess-von-ludewig-making-cultural-transformation-manageable.md

 "People's minds aren't made for problems that large," Tyrion says.

 "White walkers, the Night King, army of the dead—it's almost a relief to confront a comfortable, familiar monster like my sister."
-Sometimes, the best way to succeed is [not to confront the entirety of the issue](https://opensource.com/open-organization/18/7/open-innovation-lessons-game-of-thrones).
-The same is true about creating change in an organization.
+Sometimes, the best way to succeed is not to confront the entirety of the issue.[^leadership-game-thrones] The same is true about creating change in an organization.
 Because change is difficult, it can feel insurmountable in any organization (especially a mature or large one).
 Both problems and solutions can feel too big or broad for us to address.
 We don't often know which steps to take for a number of reasons, and we might feel a lack of support, fear of failure, or uncertainty about where to start.

 But change doesn't *have* to be big.
 And if we're trying to change without the context of an urgent situation, then I would assert that change *shouldn't* be big: Change just needs to be effective, because we can build on every effective change, one at a time.
 Rather than try to tackle change at an intimidating scale, we must learn to spark change at a level much smaller, more modest, and more manageable—like with individual projects.